How it works Features Pricing Desk API Log in Start free

 1. The request is validated against the API key, then against the request schema (job spec non-empty, 1-200 candidates, unique candidate references).

 2. The first 10,000 characters of each CV are sent to Anthropic's Claude API for scoring.
-Anthropic does not retain or train on API inputs (see Anthropic's API terms).
+Anthropic does not use API inputs for model training; standard abuse-monitoring retention applies per Anthropic's API terms.

 3. Scoring results (score, verdict, match reasons, gaps) are stored in an api_jobs record, alongside the original candidate_ref.
 The CV text itself is not persisted to the candidates database on the API path.